ParkinsonLab/16S_MGX_Workshops/AKU_Metagenomics_Workshop.md

 - **Question 2.1 - When would we want to co-assemble our contigs?**
 	- Co-assembly is valid when your samples come from very similar sources and went through the same DNA extraction/ sequencing steps.
 For example, gut samples from laboratory mice.
 - **Question 2.2 - How many contigs are in our database?**
-	- According to the contigs DB output, we have 12,802 contigs in total.
+	- According to the contigs DB output, we have only 100 contigs in total.
+This is a result of using subsampled data.
 - **Question 2.3 - How many genes did anvio identify?**
-	- Using `grep '>' anvio/gene_calls.fa | wc -l`, we see that we've found 66779 genes in our data.
+	- Using `grep '>' anvio/gene_calls.fa | wc -l`, we see that we've found 549 genes in our data.
-- **Question 2.4 - How many contigs would we need to look through before getting 90% of the way through the database?**
+- **Question 2.4 - How many (precomputed) contigs would we need to look through before getting 90% of the way through the database?**
-	- According to `contigs_stats.txt`, our L90 is 9917.
+	- According to the precomputed `contigs_stats.txt`, our L90 is 9917.

 ## Lab 3 - Functional Annotation and Visualization
 Now that we have MAGs, we can move onto functional annotation!
 We'll be using tools to link our sequences with genes and functions, and then covering a few ways you might want to visualize this data.
 In your own workflow, you might want to run these tools on your contigs, but we will run them on our raw sequences as our contigs are not currently split up between samples, and in case you do not have the output from module 2.
 Before we move onto more specific databases of function, it is a good idea to start with gene annotations.
 We'll do this with a tool called MMSeqs2.